 Flat roofed rear dormer loft conversion

 The second cheapest loft conversion involves installing a flat roofed dormer to the rear of the roof.
 In the bad old days rear dormers used to often look ‘stuck on’ – and a sloppy builder may not care if it does.
-Jon Pritchard pride ourselves on ensuring we design and finish any dormers to fit in with your existing home.
+Jon Pritchard are loft conversion specialists and we pride ourselves on ensuring we design and finish any dormers to fit in with your existing home.

 Flat roofed rear dormer loft conversion cost